-Back in Xcode 4 days, Apple’s file template for unit tests was awkward and bloated.
+Back in Xcode 4 days, Apple’s file template for Objective-C unit tests was awkward and bloated.
 So I made my own.

 Fast-forward 5 years to Xcode 7.3.
 I’m starting to write Swift.
 The first thing I want is unit tests — let’s create a new test suite.
-I look in Xcode’s file template library.
-Where’s the Swift unit testing template?

 Fine.
 I made my own.

-What’s in Apple’s template (when there is one)?
+What’s in Apple’s template?

 What’s in a good unit testing template?
 When I create a new test suite from a template, what do I want?